acroscarrillo/Iliquid-Liquid-mapping-QRT-challenge/README.md

     tf.Tensor(-0.52873516, shape=(), dtype=float32)

-Which as you can see in the two print statements above, it very nicely approximates the exact value for large $`k$.
+Which as you can see in the two print statements above, it very nicely approximates the exact value for large $`k`$.
 For the actual deep learning model we follow a standard setup with some hidden layers, `relu` as activation function and some dropout to prevent overfitting.

 ```python